This is more than just a yoga retreat, it is an active adventure with volcano hiking, baby sea turtles, and ancient Mayan culture.

 Hiking pants

 I think I would love hiking pants that can be turned into shorts by unzipping the long pant legs.
 Unfortunately, I do not have them yet.
-But I have several breathable, windproof hiking pants with ventilation zippers and I really love them.
+But I have several breathable, windproof hiking pants with ventilation zippers and I love them.
 It is important for me that they also have pockets with zippers - the more the better.
 Otherwise, my keys, phone, and other things would disappear fast.
 The material of hiking pants is also crucial.
 Your pants should be lightweight, soft, stretchy, and windproof.
 I also have a pair for heavy rain.
-It is important that you do not have to take your boots off when you pull on your rain pants.
+You mustn't have to take your boots off when you pull on your rain pants.
 That means a zipper on the side of the pants.

 Hiking boots or shoes